Meet Our Team

 I received my Ph.D. in Human Development and Family Studies (with a minor in educational research methods) from the University of North Carolina at Greensboro, my M.S. in Clinical Community Counseling from Johns Hopkins University, and my B.A. in Early Childhood Education from Bogazici University.
 I also did postdoctoral research with Dr. Nathan Fox at the University of Maryland, which was supported by an F32 fellowship from NIMH.

-When I'm not doing research, I play with my 2 fluffy cats, read, paint, bike, travel, go to concerts, and explore New Orleans!
+When I'm not doing research, I play with my 2 fluffy cats, read, bike, travel, go to concerts, and explore New Orleans!
+Some of my favorite spots in New Orleans are Euclid Records, Octavia Books, Barracuda, Maple Leaf, Mister Mao, and Atchafalaya!

 She/her